-A. A local government shall not prepare a metropolitan redevelopment plan for an area unless the local government has, by resolution, determined the area to be a slum area or a blighted area or a combination thereof and designated the area as appropriate for a metropolitan redevelopment project, which resolution may be adopted only after the local government has caused to be published in a newspaper of general circulation within the area of operation of the local government a notice that contains a general description of the area and the date, time and place where the local government shall hold a public hearing to consider
+A. A [municipality] local government shall not prepare a metropolitan redevelopment plan for an area unless the [governing body] local government has, by resolution, determined the area to be a slum area or a blighted area or a combination thereof and designated the area as appropriate for a metropolitan redevelopment project, which resolution may be adopted only after the [governing body shall have] local government has caused to be published in a newspaper of general circulation within the area of operation of the [municipality] local government a notice [which shall contain] that contains a general description of the area and the date, time and place where the [governing body] local government shall hold a public hearing to consider the resolution and a notice that any interested party may appear and speak to the issue of the adoption of the resolution.

-- B. Notice shall be published at least twice, and the last publication shall be not less than twenty days before the hearing.
-The owner of any real property affected by the resolution has the right to file in the district court of the county within which the local government is located, within twenty days after the adoption of the resolution, an action to set aside the determination made by the local government. - C. A local government shall not acquire real property for a metropolitan redevelopment project unless the local government has approved a metropolitan redevelopment plan relating to the metropolitan redevelopment area in which the real property is located." - SECTION 8.
-Section 3-60A-9 NMSA 1978 (being Laws 1979, Chapter 391, Section 9) is amended to read: - "3-60A-9.
-PREPARATION OF A METROPOLITAN REDEVELOPMENT PLAN.-- - A. When a local government has complied with the provisions of the Redevelopment Law concerning public hearing and designation of an area as a metropolitan redevelopment area, it may prepare or cause to be prepared a metropolitan redevelopment plan; however, prior to final consideration of the plan by the local government, the plan shall be the subject of at least one public hearing held by the local government or the local government's planning commission, at which time comments from the public as a whole can be gathered and considered by the local government in its preparation of the final plan.
-The local government may hold a public hearing for purposes of approval of the proposed plan, as provided in Subsection B of this section, only after the hearing required by this subsection.
+B. [Such] Notice shall be published at least twice, and the last publication shall be not less than twenty days before the hearing.
+The owner of any real property affected by the resolution [shall have] has the right to file in the district court of the county within which the [municipality]

+local government is located, within twenty days after the adoption of the resolution, an action to set aside the determination made by the [governing body of the municipality] local government.

+C. A [municipality] local government shall not acquire real property for a metropolitan redevelopment project unless the local [governing body] government has approved a metropolitan redevelopment plan relating to the metropolitan redevelopment area in which the real property is located."

+SECTION 8.
+Section 3-60A-9 NMSA 1978 (being Laws 1979, Chapter 391, Section 9) is amended to read:

+"3-60A-9.
+PREPARATION OF A METROPOLITAN REDEVELOPMENT PLAN.--

+A. When a [municipality] local government has complied with the provisions of the Redevelopment Law concerning public hearing and designation of an area as a metropolitan redevelopment area, it may prepare or cause to be prepared a metropolitan redevelopment plan; however, prior to final consideration of the plan by the local [governing body] government, the plan shall be the subject of at least one public hearing held by the mayor or [his] the mayor's designee or the [municipal] local government's planning commission, at which time comments from the public as a whole can be gathered and considered by the [municipality] local government in its preparation of the final plan.
+The local [governing body] government may hold a public hearing for purposes of approval of the proposed plan, as provided in Subsection B of this section, only after the hearing required by this subsection.